 Includes information on internal medicine, cardiology, genetics, pharmacy, diagnosis and management, basic sciences, and patient care, with video content included.
 Create/login to your free MyAccess personal account to access additional features.
 Includes access to John Murtagh's General Practice Collection.

 The Association for Computing Machinery is an international learned society for computing and is the world’s most comprehensive database of full-text articles and bibliographic literature covering computing and information technology.
-Includes video and audio files.
-Coverage: 1985 - Present.
+Includes video, audio files and ACM Open articles, published between 1951 - 2000 are now open and freely available.

 Includes digitised primary source documents, secondary sources and videos from around the world with a focus on communities in the Caribbean, Brazil, India, United Kingdom, and France.
 With content from key partners like The National Archives and Records Administration (US), National Archives at Kew (UK), Royal Anthropological Institute, and Senate House Library (University of London), this resource offers a view into the experiences and contributions of individuals in the Diaspora, as told through their own accounts.